Decarburization of workpieces during salt bath heating and quenching is inevitable for various reasons.

 (2) Macro corrosion judgment

-After the sample or test piece quenched by salt bath is heated at 700 ℃ and immersed in 20% hydrochloric acid for several minutes, it is cleaned and observed.
+After quenching the sample or test piece in a salt bath, it is heated to 700 ℃ and immersed in 20% hydrochloric acid for several minutes.
+The piece is then cleaned and observed.

-The depth of decarburized layer can be determined by observing with a magnifying glass.
+The decarburized part and the non-decarburized part have different corrosion resistance, resulting in the decarburized part appearing white.
+The depth of the decarburized layer can be determined by examining it with a magnifying glass.

 (3) Hardness determination

-Some people also think that the hardness boundary for judging whether the high-speed steel is decarburized after heat treatment is 823HV0-1, and the thickness from this point to the surface is the depth of the decarburized layer.
+Some individuals believe that a hardness boundary of 823HV0-1 is used to determine if high-speed steel has undergone decarburization after heat treatment.
+The distance from this boundary to the surface represents the depth of the decarburized layer.

 (4) Steel foil test

-Steel foil (mass fraction 1.0% C steel strip: 0.5mm thick × 30mm wide × 150 mm long) is placed in a salt bath and heated to the specified time under the conditions in Table 1, then quenched into 10-30 ℃ flowing tap water for cooling, and broken by hand to see the actual breaking, and determine the decarburization and deterioration of the salt bath according to the judgment criteria in Table 2.
+A steel foil (consisting of a 1.0% carbon steel strip with a thickness of 0.5mm, width of 30mm, and length of 150mm) is placed in a salt bath and heated for the specified time under the conditions outlined in Table 1.
+After heating, it is quenched in 10-30 ℃ flowing tap water for cooling and broken by hand to assess its breaking strength.
+The decarburization and deterioration of the salt bath are then determined based on the criteria outlined in Table 2.

 Table 1 heating time of steel foil in salt bath